 Most applicants are going to fall into “Category 2”.
 It’s not unheard of to get more than 50% extended time on the LSAT but based on our experience, it’s not an accommodation that’s regularly granted.
 There needs to be objective evidence and rationale as to why an applicant would require more than 50% extended time.

 What documentation do I need to submit for extended time on the LSAT?

 All three requests require the same three forms to be completed.

 The Candidate Form is completed by the applicant.
-The applicant has to indicate the accommodations they are requesting.
+The applicant has to indicate the accommodations they are requesting and why they need the accommodations.
 It’s important to make sure that you’re requesting the same accommodations that your psychologist is recommending in their report and paperwork.

 It’s very important to submit your requests with your supporting documentation by the registration deadline to be considered for academic accommodations.
 There aren’t any exceptions to their deadline.